lostella/libForBES/README.md

 `opt.method` | string | 'lbfgs' | Algorithm to use.
 Can select between: <br> 'sd' (steepest descent) <br> 'lbfgs' (limited memory BFGS) <br>  'cg-desc', 'cg-prp', 'cg-dyhs' (various CG algorithms) <br> 'bb' (Barzilai-Borwein).
 `opt.variant` | string | 'global' | 'basic': Use the basic algorithm<br> 'global': Use the **global** variant<br> 'fast': Use the **fast** variant
 `opt.linesearch` | string | method dependant | Line search strategy to use.
 Can select between: <br> 'armijo' (default for 'sd') <br> 'nonmonotone-armijo' (default for 'bb') <br> 'hager-zhang' (default for the rest) <br> 'lemarechal' <br> 'fletcher'

+## Authors and contacts

+ForBES is currently developed by Lorenzo Stella (`lorenzo.stella (AT) imtlucca.it`) and Panagiotis Patrinos (`panagiotis.patrinos (AT) imtlucca.it`).

+Any feedback, bug report or suggestion for future improvements is more than welcome.